 The park offers more than 165 miles of trails ranging from easy nature trail hikes for beginners or families to full day-long wilderness treks and overnight adventures.
 On the western side of the park, the Valley View Overlook Trail is a popular choice offering a short hike with a stunning scenic view.
 Visit the Saguaro National Park hiking page to view trail maps and learn more.

-In the Tucson Mountain District (West) Signal Hill Petroglyphs Trail is a must see.
+In Saguaro National West, Signal Hill Picnic Area is a one-of-a-kind place to picnic.
+There are a number of covered picnic tables to choose from, each having a spectacular view of near and far rocks, mountains, and vistas.
 It’s an easy half-mile hike up a gentle hill and this trail rewards hikers with dozens of ancient petroglyphs.
 Another popular choice is the Valley View Trail, which offers gorgeous views of Avra Valley and Picacho Peak to the north.
+There are picnic areas along Golden Gate Road, all nestled into the Saguaro Cactus landscape that is famous worldwide.

 3. Mountain Biking

 Many visitors enjoy biking the park’s scenic loops.
 The Bajada Loop Drive in the West side of the park is a six-mile gravel path, perfect for mountain bikes.
-On the East side of the park, visitors can tour the paved eight-mile Cactus Forest Loop Drive on a mountain bike or a road bike.
 For more information on biking through the park, please visit the Saguaro National Park biking page.

 4. Camping Trip

 Backcountry camping is available to backpackers only (no vehicles or RV camping is permitted).
-There are six campgrounds throughout the park and a permit is required for all camping stays.
+There is a Pima County-maintained park in Tucson Mountain Park, a couple of B&Bs, and private campsites in the vicinity of Saguaro National Park West.
+There are six campgrounds throughout Saguaro National Park East/Rincon Mountains, and a permit is required for all camping stays.

 5. See the Wildlife